I can feel it, feel it with my hand. It’s there.

 Every week there are more reasons not to pass this legislation.
 The global temperature continues not to rise.
 The ocean heat remains stable.
 Global warming appears to have peaked.
-More research is published showing flaws in previous studies Read more [...]2 com
+More research is published showing flaws in previous studies used by the IPCC.

 Here is the text of Rossi’s appeal, following up from the Oct.
 6 test:

 “The E-Cat basic module “for the People”, that we will put in commerce within months, will be 40 cm long, 40 cm large, 40 cm high, will weight 60 kg, the shape of a cube.
 I need a design cheap ( I want to put it in commerce at a price of 500 euros per kW) but nice, very nice.
 I will buy the design which I will choose and everybody has my honour word that I will not use designs not paid.
 I need it within two months.

 Go to the report of Nyteknik to see the pipes position: that will be it.

 I am sure that from the enthusiasm od our Readers will pop up a masterpiece.”